maherou/Teaching/files/CS373/2025-Fall-Class-Assignment-Due-Dates.md

 ## CSCI 373: Fall 2025 Assignment and Event Due Dates

-### Michael A. Heroux
+**Unless otherwise noted:**

-**Unless otherwise noted, assignments are due as email attachments by 11:59 pm on the specified date.**
+ - Assignments are due by 11:59 pm on the specified date
+ - Send as a PDF attachment by email
+ - Do not send as a link to a file, or as an MS Word document

 | **Date** | **Assignment/Event** | **Notes** |
 | ---------- | --- | --- |